 In early 2018, the City entered into a lease agreement for an asphalt truck.
 Payments are \$3,165 monthly at an interest rate of 3.38% for 72 months.
 Due to the new accounting standard affecting leases, this lease was added to statement of net position - governmental activities retroactively to the financials for the year ended June 30, 2021, by a prior period adjustment.
-The lease asset for the asphalt truck is recorded at \$206,000 with accumulated amortization of \$177,388 as of June 30, 2023.
+The lease asset for the asphalt truck is recorded at \$206,000 that was fully amortized as of June 30, 2024.
+It was received by the City and added in total to the depreciation schedule.